 How to apply

-To apply for an award, candidates must have applied for a place on a programme at ONE of the seven NWCDTP institutions by Monday 15 January 2018.
-Candidates must also submit a NWCDTP Funding Application by Friday 9 February 2018 (5pm) in order to be considered.
+To apply for an award, candidates must have applied for a place on a programme at ONE of the seven NWCDTP institutions by Monday 14 January 2019.
+Candidates must also submit a NWCDTP Funding Application by Friday 8 February 2019 (5pm) in order to be considered.
+The Studentship Allocation Committee will take place on the Friday 27 March 2020.
+Students will start PhD in September 2020.

 Please find below the application form, and guidance on how to apply.
 Please ensure to also submit an Equality and Diversity Monitoring form when you submit your funding application.